SEXUALLY TRANSMITTED DISEASES – A PUBLIC HEALTH CRISIS

 Private transportation in your automobile is much cleaner.

-10. Test your man before marrying him.
+10. Discuss condoms before marrying a man.
 Women should get assurance from the man they are thinking of marrying that he is willing to use condoms when they have sex.
 This is not only to reduce the chance of spreading STDs.
 It is also because birth control should be the man’s responsibility, also, and because birth control pills, or IUDs are dangerous and to be avoided.

 Even better than condoms would be a pair of plastic or rubber shorts made with extra material in front so that a man or a woman could wear them during sex.
 They would act like a super-condom, offering much more protection than a regular condom.
 I have not seen these available, but I hope they will be in the future.